Skip to content

 (c) Liabilities of Expenses

-(3) The expenses shown as unpaid during the current year should be compared with those of the last year and difference, if any, should be enquired into.
+(3) The expenses shown as unpaid during the current year should be compared with those of the last year and differences, if any, should be enquired into.

 (4) He should obtain a certificate for outstanding expenses duly signed by some responsible official.